MichiganDataScienceTeam/MDST-Onboarding/README.md

-# MDST Tutorials - W24
+# MDST Tutorials - FA24

 ## Setup

-We have our centralized onboarding resources [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)
+Check out our centralized onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)!

 1. If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
 This will keep you up-to-date on the club.